obsidian-language/cinder/README.md

 # Installation

-To install Cinder, you'll need to have GHC (Glasgow Haskell Compiler) installed on your machine.
-You can download GHC from [here](https://www.haskell.org/ghcup/install/)
+To install Cinder, you'll need to have Clang installed on your machine.
+You can download Clang from [here](https://clang.llvm.org/)

 After installing GHC, follow these steps:
 1. Clone the Cinder repository: